jos2064/linux-security-monitoring-splunk/README.md

 # Linux Security Monitoring & Incident Detection using Splunk

-This project demonstrates a SOC-style security monitoring solution for Linux systems using Splunk Cloud.
-The focus is on detecting suspicious authentication behavior, sudo abuse, user creation events, and correlated privilege escalation activity.
+This project implements a SOC-style security monitoring and detection solution for Linux systems using Splunk Cloud.

+It focuses on identifying suspicious authentication activity, sudo misuse, unauthorized user creation, and correlated privilege escalation patterns through log analysis, dashboards, and alerts.

 ## Project Objectives
 - Monitor Linux authentication and sudo activity